Eventuous/eventuous/docs/docs/domain/state.md

 ## Event-sourced state

 Eventuous has an abstraction for event-sourced state.
 The state can be used both as an aggregate state, or independently when using functions to handle commands and produce new events using the [functional service](../application/func-service.md).
 Moving along, we consider event-based state transitions as part of the state handling.
-Therefore, the state objects needs to expose an API to receive events and produce a new instance of itself (remember that the state is immutable).
+Therefore, the state object needs to expose an API to receive events and produce a new instance of itself (remember that the state is immutable).

 To support state immutability, `State` is an abstract _record_, not class.
 Therefore, it supports immutability out of the box and supports `with` syntax to make state transitions easier.